 The Bank further broadened its on-balance sheet mortgage portfolio in Q4 2019, when it began purchasing prime insured mortgages that are held for sale.
+The mortgages were acquired from the Bank's on-balance sheet NHA MBS pool upon renewal resulting in the partial derecognition of the Bank's securitized asset.
 The Bank considers the credit risk on these mortgages to be minimal.

-Similarly, in Q1 2020 the Bank began purchasing funded prime open insured mortgages from the same third party from which it purchases non-prime uninsured mortgages.
+Similarly, in Q1 2020 the Bank began purchasing funded prime open insured mortgages.
 Although insured mortgages are associated with a lower inherent credit risk, the Bank also mitigates its credit risk on these mortgages in a similar manner as described above for the non-prime uninsured mortgages.